-The website "Make Use Of" published an article that presented a complete guide to Facebook's privacy settings.
-The article, written by Yaara Lancet, explained how Facebook had made it easier for all to be more responsible in their account's security settings because it was no longer complex as before.
+The website "Make Use Of" published on January 1, 2013 the article, "Make Sure You're Secure with Facebook's New Privacy Settings," which presented a complete guide to Facebook's privacy settings.
+Written by Yaara Lancet, the article explained how Facebook had made it easier for all to be more responsible in their account's security settings because it was no longer complex as before.
 We reproduced some of the key points highlighted in that article, and these included the following: